rgies/symfony/README.md

 ========

 Download and install Composer from http://getcomposer.org.
-Then start the command and goto your web root folder.
+Then start the command line and goto your web root folder.
 Here are a new folder with the name 'symfony' are created.
 Type in the following command to install Symfony.

 > php composer.phar create-project -s dev rgies/symfony